imnachos/spielstat/README.md

 # Configuration (settings.py)

-DUMP_TO_BOT_SUBREDDIT = Post the matches to the Subreddit defined in BOT_SUBREDDIT.

-BOT_SUBREDDIT = Subreddit to post the updates to.
+BOT_SUBREDDIT = Subreddit to post the updates to if SCRAPE_LEAGUES is FALSE.

 HOT_LIMIT = How far should the bot go the find if a math thread already exists.
 (Typically, 30 is enough)